joneswe/turborepo-test/README.md

 # Turborepo Monorepo

-A pnpm-based Turborepo workspace with a Next.js App Router web app, an Expo SDK 52 mobile app, and shared packages for UI (Tamagui), core logic, and utilities.
+A pnpm-based Turborepo workspace with a Next.js App Router web app, an Expo mobile app, and shared packages for UI (Tamagui), core logic, and utilities.

 ## Project Structure